Rosh-Made/rosh-made/blog/urban-backyard-makeover-kitchen-garden.md

 ***Update***

-~ Since everyone keeps questioning about this beautiful trug/picking basket, i'll spill the tea, I've bought it from Facebook Marketplace, it was a good bargain! such a good way to recycle/reuse :)
+~ Since everyone keeps questioning about this beautiful trug/picking basket, i'll spill the tea, I've bought it from Facebook Marketplace, it was a good bargain!

 Lessons Learned:

-~ Growing my own veggies has taught me how difficult the whole process is, I've mad respect for farmers than ever before.

 ~ At the moment I'm dealing with cabbage worms in Bed 4, Brassicas veggies can grow in winter and attracts fewer pests than in summer, so I think I'm going to grow them in winter next time.

 ~ There's nothing like growing your own food, the satisfaction you receive is pure happiness.
-Your first crop of each plant is mesmerising.
+Your first crop of each plant is mesmerising, and at the end of the day you know where its coming from!

 ![](/assets/img_5793.jpg)